 Standing in front of employees and the news media explaining a location project can be stressful.

 Here is an area where it’s better to be a small business than a large business.
 A company that is packing up and moving 20 jobs out of town is far less likely to endure TV news cameras pitched at their door and annoying calls from politicians than a company relocating 500 jobs to another town or state.

 Our Jobs Are Moving Where?

-Regardless of where you are in the site selection process, what will you do if employees begin asking about a relocation or consolidation before you are ready with answers?
+Regardless of the size of your company, what will you do if employees begin asking about a relocation or consolidation before you are ready with answers?
 What will you say if the Mayor or a local reporter calls because, even though you are a small business, you represent something unique and newsworthy?

-Being forced to provide an untimely confirmation of a site selection project can occur because of unexpected events.
+Being forced to provide an untimely confirmation of a site selection project can occur due to unexpected events.
 Employees might spread rumors because part of a conversation was overheard.
-Or a premature comment by a politician in a candidate community might spark media coverage (which is why it’s best to be represented anonymously) that will be picked up by your local media.
-Fairly quickly, an onslaught of problematic information can spread via Facebook, Twitter, LinkedIn and countless blogs.
+Or a premature comment by a politician in a candidate community might spark media coverage (which is why it’s best to be represented anonymously) that will be picked up by your local news outlets.
+Fairly quickly, an onslaught of problematic information can spread via social media be it Facebook, Twitter, LinkedIn or countless blogs.

 The Best PR – Be Pro-Active

 It’s common for the “PR part” to be a particularly difficult component of a location project, particularly if you are the one who has to make the speech to the employees, field inquiries from stakeholders, or face cameras and microphones aimed at you from the hometown press.